cyurkon/AnnouncerBot/README.md

 # tribeBot
-Built for the Tribe B Slack Channel.
 Makes announcements, takes attendance, and handles other miscellaneous tasks.

 ## Setup
-1. Visit and install [ngrok](https://ngrok.com/download) if you plan to test locally (recommended).
-After getting the package all you need to do is unzip it.
-It's recommended you add this to your PATH variable so you can access the ngrok command from anywhere.
+1. Install [ngrok](https://ngrok.com/download) if you plan to test locally (recommended).
+Add this to your PATH variable so that you can call it from anywhere.
-2. Create a new slack workspace that you can use to test in.
+2. Create a new Slack workspace with a channel called `announcements`.
+When you are in the `announcements` channel, click on the URL and note the channel ID.
+It starts with a C.
-3. Create a [slack app](https://api.slack.com/apps) and link it to your newly created workspace.
+3. Create a [Slack app](https://api.slack.com/apps) and install it to your newly created workspace.
-4. Go to 'App Home' from the side panel and update the OAuth stuff.
-These are the permissions for the bot.
-General read and write stuff are what you will need.
+4. On the app's homepage, go to `OAuth & Permissions` and add the following scopes: `channels:history`, `channels:join`, `chat:write`, `commands`, `reactions:read`, and `users:read`.
+Note the `Bot User OAuth Access Token`.
-5. Create your OAuth access token on this page.
-Copy this token.
-Then within your local repo run `cp expected_environment.py environment.py` to create a copy of the expected environment.
-This will hold our environment variables which are keys.
-These are unique to our individual environments (most of the time).
-Update SLACK_BOT_TOKEN with the copied token.
+5. Fork this repository and create a local clone.
+Within your local repository run `cp expected_environment.py environment.py` to create a copy of the expected environment.
+This will hold your unique environmental variables.
+Update `SLACK_BOT_TOKEN` with the `Bot User OAuth Access Token` from step 4 and `ANNOUNCEMENTS_CID` with the channel ID from step 2.
+6. Go to the `announcements` channel and click the "Add an app" button.
+Add your app.
-6. Go to 'Slash Commands' from the side panel in the slack app and add the appropriate endpoints.
-These are in `./bot/app.py`.
+7. On the app's homepage, go to `Slash Commands` and add the appropriate endpoints.
+These can be found in `./bot/slash_commands`.
 The base url will be generated when you run ngrok.
-For example, running `ngrok http 3000` will show a base url of 'http://ef0eb7abb91a.ngrok.io', so my full url for a command would be something like 'http://ef0eb7abb91a.ngrok.io/slack/practice'
+For example, running `ngrok http 3000` might generate the base url `http://ef0eb7abb91a.ngrok.io`.
+In that case, the request url for the /practice command would be `http://ef0eb7abb91a.ngrok.io/slack/commands/practice`.
-7. Go to 'Interactivity & Shortcuts' and add the `/slack/events` endpoint.
-This should be added here and not in the slash commands.
+8. On the app's homepage, go to `Interactivity & Shortcuts` and add the `/slack/events` endpoint.
-8. Make sure python3 and pip are installed on your system.
+9. Make sure python 3.8 and pip are installed on your system.
-9. Make sure flask and slackclient are installed for the project: `pip3 install flask slackclient black pre-commit`.
+10. Install the required libraries: `pip3 install flask flask_sqlalchemy slackclient black pre-commit`.
-10. Configure black as a pre-commit hook: `pre-commit install`.
+11. Configure black as a pre-commit hook: `pre-commit install`.

 ## Running
 If using localhost, you will need to use a service like ngrok to forward traffic from Slack to your events url.